ivh/PyReduce/docs/wavecal_linelist.rst

 The MCMC determines the best fit based on a combination of the cross correlation and the least squares match between the two spectra.

+References for the included spectra:

+ThAr
+Palmer, B.A. and Engleman, R., Jr., 1983, Atlas of the Thorium Spectrum, Los Alamos National Laboratory, Los Alamos, New Mexico
+Norlén, G., 1973, Physica Scripta, 8, 249.

+UNe
+Redman S.L. et al. A High-Resolution Atlas of Uranium-Neon in the H Band

 "Traditional" Gas Lamp
 ----------------------
 For an absolute wavelength reference most spectrometers rely on a gas lamp, e.g.